tangbyron/tangbyron.github.io/_posts/2025-11-09-recursive-language-models.md

 ### Results

 Accuracy of 25%, a roughly 2.5X improvement over ReAct.
 A huge caveat is that this is only on 20 queries, repeated over multiple runs of the experiment.
-Its a bit expensive to run these experiments (already used up about $100 of Gemini credits), and there's more low hanging fruits to explore in the RLM framework, so I'll stop at 20 for now.
+It's a bit expensive to run these experiments (already used up about $100 of Gemini credits), and there's more low hanging fruits to explore in the RLM framework, so I'll stop at 20 for now.

 | Metric | Single BM25 | ReAct | RLM | Change (ReAct→RLM) |
 |--------|-------------|-------|--------|-------------------|